-Don't just talk the talk... lead by example and don't be afraid to get stuck in to the gritty or mundate tasks.
-If your team sees that you are willing to work hard, then they too will emulate your behaviour.
+Don't just talk the talk... lead by example and don't be afraid to get stuck into the gritty or mundane tasks.
+If your team sees that you are willing to work hard, then they too will emulate your behavior.

 4. Make Concrete Plans